laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- Catch the .orCancel throws with Try catch.

-- When scrolling months => set selected day to nothing;
 - Remove up cared on extended card?
 Ugly
 - Holy shit => pressing back on android to get back to rate or countdown? nooo